nimaafshar/metadamagenet/README.md

 eliminating the model's bias.
 For each sample, we use reversible augmentations to generate multiple "transformed samples".
 The predicted label for the original sample computes as the average of the predicted labels for the " transformed samples".
 For example, we generate the transformed samples by rotating the original image by 0, 90, 180, and 270 degrees clockwise.
-Then we get the model predictions for these transformed samples.
-Afterward, we rotate the predicted masks 0, 90, 180, and 270 degrees counterclockwise and average them. their average counts as the model's prediction for the original sample.
+Then, we get the model predictions for these transformed samples.
+Afterward, we rotate the predicted masks 0, 90, 180, and 270 degrees counterclockwise and average them.
+Their average counts as the model's prediction for the original sample.
 Using this technique, we eliminate the model's bias of rotation.
 By reversible augmentation, we mean that no information should be lost during the process of generating "transformed samples" and aggregating their results.
 For example, in the case of semantic segmentation, shifting an image does not count as a